Steel Magnolias

-Steel Magnolias is a 1989 American comedy-drama film directed by Herbert Ross and starring Academy Award winners Sally Field, Shirley MacLaine, and Olympia Dukakis with Dolly Parton, Daryl Hannah, and Julia Roberts.
-The film is a film adaptation of Robert Harling's 1987 play of the same name about the bond a group of women share in a small-town Southern community, and how they cope with the death of one of their own.
-The supporting cast features Tom Skerritt, Dylan McDermott, Sam Shepard and Kevin J. O'Connor.

-Robert Harling based the story in part on his sister, Susan Harling Robinson.
-She died in 1985 of complications from Type 1 diabetes.
-In the film, Julia Roberts plays Shelby, the character based on Susan.
+Steel Magnolias is a 1989 American comedy drama film directed by Herbert Ross and starring Sally Field, Dolly Parton, Shirley MacLaine, Daryl Hannah, Olympia Dukakis, and Julia Roberts.
+The screenplay by Robert Harling is based on his 1987 play of the same name about the bond a group of women share in a small-town Southern community, and how they cope with the death of one of their own.
+The supporting cast features Tom Skerritt, Dylan McDermott, Kevin J. O'Connor, and Sam Shepard.
+Harling based the story in part on his sister, Susan Harling Robinson, who died in 1985 of complications from type 1 diabetes.
+In the film, Roberts plays Shelby, the character based on Susan.